 - Wash your hands thoroughly (or even better, wear gloves) after clearing up a poorly dog’s vomit

 - Thoroughly wash your dog’s food and water bowls regularly

-- Always clean up your dog’s poop to “minimize contamination of the environment,” says Hurley.
+- Always clean up your dog’s poop to “minimise contamination of the environment,” says Hurley.

 While dogs can become sick with salmonella, it is relatively uncommon.
-However, symptoms can be severe and, in some cases, fatal — particularly among older and younger dogs.
-So it’s always essential to take steps to minimize infection.
+However, symptoms can be severe and, in some cases, fatal—particularly among older and younger dogs.
+So it’s always essential to take steps to minimise infection.

 One of the best approaches an owner can take is to ensure good food hygiene.
 Avoiding giving your dog uncooked food, ensuring food is stored correctly, and always washing your hands before and after food preparation will greatly reduce the risk of your dog suffering the effects of salmonella.